The Long Count Fight: Controversy

 To this day, however, boxing fans argue over whether Dempsey could or should have won the fight.
 What is not in dispute is that the public's affection for Dempsey grew in the wake of his two losses to Tunney.
 "In defeat, he gained more stature," wrote the Washington Post's Shirley Povich.
 "He was the loser in the battle of the long count, yet the hero."

 Tunney said that he had picked up the referee's count at "two," and could have gotten up at any point after that, preferring to wait until "nine" for obvious tactical reasons.
 Dempsey said, "I have no reason not to believe him.
 Gene's a great guy."

 Dempsey later joined the United States Coast Guard, and he and Tunney became good friends who visited each other frequently.
 Tunney and Dempsey are both members of the International Boxing Hall of Fame.
+In March 2011, the family of Gene Tunney donated the gloves he wore in the fight to The Smithsonian's National Museum of American History.